 - 2 tablespoons tomato paste

-- 2 – 4 teaspoons berbere spice mix* (or to taste)
+- 2 – 4 teaspoons berbere spice mix* (start with less and add more to taste)

 - 1/2 – 1 cup non-dairy milk,as needed (I used unsweetened So Delicious coconut beverage, but any kind will do)